Mountain Rose Herbs: Sustainability

 Mountain Rose Herbs advocates for organic farming, the environment, and fair trade.
 Most products are certified organic, all packaging is environmentally friendly, bottles and labels are made from post-consumer plastics and paper, tea boxes are compostable, and printing is done with soy-based inks.
 Additionally, the company conserves water with a satellite-controlled irrigation system, and a bioswale filters runoff water from the roof and pavement.

 Mountain Rose Herbs was the first Oregon company to receive Zero Waste Facility Certification.
 Companies that are awarded the Zero Waste Facility Certification must meet all local, state, and federal waste regulations, and also divert at least 90% of all non-hazardous waste from landfills and incineration.
 Mountain Rose Herbs holds the highest level of certification: Platinum.

 In 2014, the retailer became the first company in Eugene to be salmon-safe certified.

 In 2015, Mountain Rose Herbs installed over 100 photovoltaic solar panels to generate electricity for the main facility in Eugene.
-The 25 kWh solar array installed on the roof produces an estimated 32,604 kWh of power.
+The 25 kWh solar array installed on the roof was expected to produce about 32,604 kWh of energy in the first year.
 Over the expected 35-year lifespan of the system, it is anticipated to offset 470 tons of CO_{2}, which is equivalent to the conservation of 10,980 trees or 48,170 gallons of gasoline.

 Additionally, Mountain Rose Herbs is a Bicycle Friendly Business, and offers an Alternative Commute Program that pays cash incentives to employees who carpool with fellow staff members, use public transportation, bicycle, or walk to work.

 The company has received numerous awards for its sustainability leadership, including The 100 Best Green Companies to Work for in Oregon, the Beyond Toxics Visionary Leader Award, and the Charities@Work Corporate Excellence Award for overall excellence in employee engagement and corporate social responsibility.